ranibasna/Reproducible-research-with-R-/docs/Git.md

         git merge new_branch

-* it is important to distinguish between two types of merges that git performed.
+* It is important to distinguish between two types of merges that git performed.

 * A fast-forward merge can occur when there is a linear path from the current branch tip to the target branch.
 Instead of “actually” merging the branches, all Git has to do to integrate the histories is move (i.e., “fast forward”) the current branch tip up to the target branch tip.
 This effectively combines the histories, since all of the commits reachable from the target branch are now available through the current one.
 For example, a fast forward merge of some-feature into master would look something like the following: